Skip to main content

 Sales and use tax on food, exemption established, income tax deduction, deduction based on federal income tax paid, limit established, const. amend.

-Under existing law, individual income taxpayers are allowed to deduct the amount of federal income taxes paid or accrued within the year.
+• Nonresident individual taxpayers could deduct only the portion of federal income tax paid or accrued on income sourced within Alabama.

 Subjects